Fox Broadcasting Company: Sports

 With a sports division now established with the arrival of the NFL, Fox acquired broadcast television rights to the National Hockey League (1994–99), Major League Baseball (since 1996) and NASCAR auto racing (since 2001, initially as part of a deal that also involved NBC and TNT).

 From 2007 to 2010, Fox aired the Bowl Championship Series—a group of college football bowl games held around New Year's Day, and the BCS National Championship Game (with the exception of any event held at the Rose Bowl Stadium, including the Rose Bowl Game and the Rose Bowl-hosted 2010 BCS National Championship Game, as their organizer maintained a separate contract with ABC).
 Following the conclusion of the deal, Fox acquired rights to the Big Ten Conference and Pac-12 Conference's newly established football championship games (the latter alternating yearly with ESPN).
 In 2017, Fox acquired tier 1 rights to the Big Ten Conference.

 In August 2011, Fox and mixed martial arts promotion Ultimate Fighting Championship (UFC) reached a multi-year agreement, which included the rights to broadcast four live events in prime time or late night annually, marking the first time that the UFC aired its events on broadcast television.
 Its first UFC on Fox event, Velasquez vs. Dos Santos, aired on November 12, 2011.
 This deal ended at the end of 2018, with UFC events moving to ESPN and ESPN+.

-The network's telecast of Super Bowl XLVIII remains the highest rated program in the history of the network, and the second highest rated U.S. television program of all time.
-Meanwhile, its telecast of Super Bowl LI remains the record holder for the largest overall audience ever tallied in U.S. television history.
+The network's 2023 telecast of Super Bowl LVII remains the highest-rated U.S. television program on average of all time.
+Meanwhile, its 2017 telecast of Super Bowl LI remains the record holder for the largest overall audience ever tallied in U.S. television history.

+On June 13, 2024, Fox announced a multi-year deal to be the sole broadcaster of the IndyCar Series and its subsidiary series Indy NXT with all IndyCar Series races to be broadcast on the network.